*COVID-19 TRAVEL ALERT – I am writing and providing you information on Watkins Glen Gorge Trail. I am not encouraging you to travel there right now *

 When Is The Best Time To Go?

 The Gorge Trail is heavily trafficked.
-We arrived there on a Friday, second week of September, close to noon and I wish in hindsight that we had gone earlier in the day to avoid the crowds.
+We arrived there on a Friday, the second week of September, close to noon and I wish in hindsight that we had gone earlier in the day to avoid the crowds.
 Unfortunately, we were all out the night before partaking in some libations with friends, so….
 I’ve never been one to wake up early to see sunrises, but I’ve heard being here as early to dawn as you can is something to behold.

 Due to the crowds, we waited to get the right picture and that often meant waiting for quite a few people to walk through at their pace.

-It looks like you could dip your feet in the water here, but please note that swimming is not permitted in the gorge.
+While it does look like you could dip your feet in the water here, but please note that swimming is not permitted in the gorge.

 Important to note: we did have cell phone service through the Gorge Trail and Indian Trail loop.
 We all had Roam Mobility SIM cards in our phones which worked well in the larger population areas, but in some of the small towns and rural roads we passed through, our service was spotty.
 It’s fun to disconnect, but not when you want or need to have the service.